betselotz/Home_Take_Exam_by_Betselot_Z_Ayano/README.md

        Levenshtein distance between mmu-let-7k MIMAT0025580 Mus musculus let-7k and mmu-let-7f-1-3p MIMAT0004623 Mus musculus let-7f-1-3p: 16
        Levenshtein distance between mmu-let-7k MIMAT0025580 Mus musculus let-7k and mmu-let-7f-2-3p MIMAT0017017 Mus musculus let-7f-2-3p: 14
        Levenshtein distance between mmu-let-7k MIMAT0025580 Mus musculus let-7k and mmu-let-7j MIMAT0025123 Mus musculus let-7j: 8
+ ## The figure is:
        ![Figure_4] (https://github.com/betselotz/Home_Take_Exam_by_Betselot_Z_Ayano.git)

 #### Likewise, I could able to get the average Levenshtein distance among all pairs for species.
 On the code, I put the codes for two species which are Homo sapiens, and Mus musculus.

 ## Question 5:
-#### What is the levenshtein distance for each let-7 miRNA across all species?
+#### What is the Levenshtein distance for each let-7 miRNA across all species?
-#### for example, let-7a is present in 121 species, what is the average Levenshtein distance among all pairs?
+#### For example, let-7a is present in 121 species, what is the average Levenshtein distance among all pairs?

        ## ANSWER:
        Output exceeds the size limit.
 Open the full output data in a text editorSpecies: hsa-let-7a-5p - hsa-let-7a-3p | Levenshtein    Distance: 14